uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

 --------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: string
+    var HTTPLogFormat = "%a %>s %B %U %D"

 HTTPLogFormat is the format used to log HTTP access.

-Type:

-.. code-block:: go

-    string

 Format: